 Electrical installation complete and buried.
 Site is returned to operational condition.
 Time to move on to the next site!

 Control Structure No. 8 on the L-14 Canal

 Control Structure No. 1 on the L-30W Canal

 Installation of propane tanks at each tower site.
-These would be used in the event of a power failure to maintain communication and operational needs for the water control structures.
+These will be used in the event of a power failure to maintain communication and operational needs for the water control structures.

 Installation of communication towers at each control structure.
-Using 220 MHz radio signal will provide real-time data of the structure status and canal water elevations.
-LWDD water managers will be able to make changes to the structures operation from remote locations.
+Using 220 MHz radio signal to provide real-time data of the structure’s status and canal water elevation.
+LWDD water managers will be able to make changes to the structure’s operation from remote locations.

 Installation of SCADA control panel which will allow for the remote operation of the structure.
 Project site located at Control Structure 17W.